Celebrate Sikh Heritage Month

 Simran is six years old and lives in Toronto.
 She counts everything — steps, streetlights, ducks — and carries her faith quietly in the everyday.
 She wears her kara and notices things other people miss.

-She's the perfect Sikh Heritage Month motif: a Canadian-born Sikh girl whose stories explore the Five Kakars — the articles of faith that Khalsa Sikhs carry.
+She's the perfect Sikh Heritage Month motif: a Canadian-born Sikh girl whose stories explore the Five Kakars — the five articles of faith of the Khalsa.
 Through Simran, kids see themselves reflected in both their heritage and their home.

 Read the Five Kakars SeriesActivities & Printables